Product Name:

 Antibody Cross Reactivity: No other prominent cross-reactive proteins in HeLa cell and mouse brain lysates.

-Scientific Background: ATG4D, Auotphagy related 4D, cysteine peptidases, belong to the autophagy-related protein 4 family of C54 endopeptidases.
+Scientific Background: ATG4D (Auotphagy related 4D, cysteine peptidases) belong to the autophagy-related protein 4 family of C54 endopeptidases.
 Members of this family play a role in the biogenesis of autophagosomes (1).
-Cysteine protease ATG4D: Cysteine protease required for the cytoplasm to vacuole transport (Cvt) and autophagy.
-Cleaves the C-terminal amino acid of ATG8 family proteins MAP1LC3 and GABARAPL2, to reveal a C-terminal glycine.
+ATG4D is a cysteine protease required for the cytoplasm to vacuole transport (Cvt) and autophagy.
+It acts as an enzyme that prepares ATG8 homologs for their role in forming autophagosomes, primarily through its ability to delipidate GABARAPL1.
+It cleaves the C-terminal amino acid of ATG8 family proteins MAP1LC3 and GABARAPL2, to reveal a C-terminal glycine.
 Exposure of the glycine at the C-terminus is essential for ATG8 proteins conjugation to phosphatidylethanolamine (PE) and insertion to membranes, which is necessary for autophagy.
-Has also an activity of delipidating enzyme for the PE-conjugated forms (2).
+It also has an activity of delipidating enzyme for the PE-conjugated forms (2).
+Human ATG4D protein contains an extended N-terminus with a caspase cleavage site, a central peptidase domain, and a C-terminal BH3 domain.
+While generally cytoplasmic, it is enriched at the centrosome and can be targeted to the mitochondria.
+Bi-allelic variants of ATG4D are associated with a disorder characterized by speech and motor impairment.
+Pathogenic variants of ATG4D have been identified in men with non-obstructive azoospermia.
+High expression of ATG4D has been linked to colorectal cancer and it has been shown to facilitate proliferation and malignancy in certain cancers.
+This description may include information annotated by UniProt and/or Google AI.